FICTURE7/CoCSharp/README.md

   * Include class for encryption version 7.x.x & 8.x.x version.

 ## Compiling
+To be able to run the Post Build properly you must have `mono` in your `PATH` variable.

 The simplest way to compile CoCSharp is to open the solution in Visual Studio and pressing `F6` to build the entire solution, it will restore the nuget packages as well.
-Or you could use the latest version of mono to compile CoCSharp.
+Or you could use the latest version of mono and nuget to compile CoCSharp.

 Run the following commands to build CoCSharp with mono.